magento/merchdocs/src/sales-channels/asc/creating-attributes.md

 1. Click **Attributes** tab.
 Locate an Amazon attribute and click **Edit Attribute**.

-1. To enable or disable the syncing of the Amazon values to the linked Magento attribute, toggle Is Active.
-When activated to "Yes", the values sync according to your configuration.
+1. To enable or disable the syncing of the Amazon values to the linked Magento attribute, toggle **Is Active**.

+    When set to `Yes`, the values sync according to your configuration.

 1. Click the drop-down to **Select Magento Product Attribute** to link to the displayed Amazon Attribute Name.